bluekamandy/neurofeedback/README.md

 In the image above you can see the OpenBCI GUI interface.
 You can also see what happens when I blink and close my eyes.

 EEGs are very sensitive to minute muscle movements. **Blinking produces a fairly large spike** in activity because of this.
+Whatsmore, opening the eyes suppresses alpha waves and increases beta waves.
+It is thought that this happens because of the information flooding into the brain through the eyes. ([Source](https://sapienlabs.org/eeg-and-meditation/))

 **Closing the eyes** is a very easy way to immediately increase alpha wave activity.
 You can see that when I close my eyes, alpha waves immediately become dominant.